yunquleonliu/aurapai/Docs/Aura-PAI-Design-Summary.md

 ---

 ## Known Issues & Next Steps
 - Tool invocation via natural language intent is in progress.
 - Some tool APIs (e.g., image tools) are being refactored for unified invocation.
 - UI/UX for history and tool search will be further improved.
+- Ensure that Plan-and-Execute agent logic is only used for public LLMs, and ReAct is the only mode for local LLMs.
+Update code and documentation as needed.

 ---